-Had more than 210 hits in season only twice.
+Had more than 210 hits in a season three times.

 Didn’t play fewer than 100 games in a season until 1986, his final season.